-Is a matter of developing adaptation as an asset that do not just apply to climate change but to the entire global system.
+Is a matter of developing adaptation as an asset that do not just apply to climate change but to all global challenges.
 These revolutionary changes represents a real crisis of identity of what have been traditional codes and need also an innovative cultural approach.
 Is it for this reason that the search for a new “print” of the labor market is a basic to build a reliable and safe structure.

-There is no balance between technology and institutions-society-individuals therefore, there is a world moving faster towards amazing advances and at the same time with societies that have not absorbed this changes with strength.
-Individuals without awareness as well as institutions in crisis do not give the necessary safety and confident net that need to be achieved by what could be named as “1st political revolution”.
-All over the world the political class has successfully get to a powerful decision maker process but with not equal levels of transparency and accountability.
-This situation has resulted on weak governments that are not facing global challenges in an effective and stronger manner.
-Measuring the impact of these consequences is what will drive a world into resilience.
-If there is not enough training and education around this insertion it will represent not just a revolution in technology but the collapse of societies and an increase in vulnerability terms.
+There is no balance between technology and institutions-society-individuals therefore, there is a world moving faster towards amazing advances and at the same time with societies that have not absorbed this changes with enough strength.
+Individuals without awareness and solid action as well as global institutions in crisis do not give the necessary safety and confident net towards an urgent “1st political revolution”.
+All over the world the political class has successfully get to a powerful decision making process but with not equal levels of transparency and accountability.
+This situation has resulted on weak governments that are not facing global challenges in an effective and stronger way.
+If there is not enough training and education around this insertion it will represent not just a revolution in technology but the collapse of societies and an increase of vulnerability.